National Jewish Book Award

 The ceremony itself is open to the public.
 Each winning author is called upon to speak briefly about the background for writing the book.

-The 2012 winners were presented at the 62nd Annual National Jewish Book Awards ceremony
+The 2013 winners will be presented at the 63rd Annual National Jewish Book Awards ceremony

 Center for Jewish History